4 – Extend the recognized “Top” allergens based on updated, continually monitored criteria

 Other countries have much broader lists of top allergens that must be disclosed separately.
 For example, the European Union identifies 14 top allergens including sesame, mustard, lupin, mollusks, and sulfur dioxide/sulfites not required under US labeling regulations.

-As proposed in the FASTER Act — legislation sponsored by FARE currently making its way through the legislative process — the FDA should be given the authority to extend the FALCPA Top 8 based on continually updated criteria.
+The FDA should extend the FALCPA Top 9 based on continually updated criteria.
 That criteria should extend the requirement to cover a higher percentage of allergens beyond the 90% threshold and be updated on a periodic basis.

 The changes outlined above would eliminate much of the ambiguity that plagues the allergic community today.
 The majority of those with food allergies would be able to look at the Contains and Top Allergens Processed statements and determine whether the product is appropriate for their consumption.
 Those allergic to less common foods would be able to rely on the ingredient list without having to worry about whether their allergen of concern is hidden under a category such as “spices”.